TheWheelz/alx-system_engineering-devops/0x00-shell_basics/README.md

 4-listmorefiles - This file list the hidden content of the directory and everythin present in a long list 5-listfilesdigitonly - This display the content in a group accordingly.
-6-firstdirectory - This makes a directory in the tmp directory 8-firstdelete - This delete the folder betty from myfirst directory
+6-firstdirectory - This makes a directory in the tmp directory 8-firstdelete - This delete the folder betty from myfirst directory 9-firstdirdeletion - This delete the directory